lawrencetang20/oilresearch/README.md

 ## Other (housekeeping notes)

-All data was downloaded into a CSV file from each corresponding website besides the Brent price from Investing.com.
+All data was downloaded into a CSV file from each corresponding website/source besides the Brent price from Investing.com.
 An API call was used for the Brent price.
 The data remains the same.

 UPDATE: added fourth source treasury.gov